department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

       - If yes,
         - How would you describe that experience?
           - What did you like about it?
           - What did you not like about it?
-I
     - What would you would like to change about the kiosks?